 A similar process can be seen today, as digital technologies now allow the transmission and reception of the printed word without the need for ink and paper.
 With the advance of digital technologies, readers can access vast amounts of material through the use of computers, smartphones, tablets, and electronic books.
 In recent years, e-books and tablets have become especially important sources of reading material.
-By early 2012, 21 percent of adults had read a book using one of these devices, and of those who had read at least one book during the year, 28 percent had used an e-reader or a tablet for this purpose.43 But impressive though these statistics are, they capture only one component, and a small one at that, of the host of revolutionary changes that have been transforming media from the middle of the nineteenth century onward.
-These epochal changes are the topic of the next chapter.
+According to a survey conducted in 2015, 72 percent of adults had read a book during the past twelve months; of these, 27 percent had read at least one e-book.